 The following information is posted for students enrolled in online courses.
 Students are encouraged to view this information prior to the start of each online course.
 Please click on the following links to access further information:

-- Memo from the Interim Dean of Academic Services to 2nd 8-week Fall 2019 Online Students
+- Memo from the Senior Instructional Designer to Spring 2020 Online Students

 - Library Hours

 - Academic Success Center Online - includes links to the online math lab and online writing lab

 Jefferson College uses Blackboard Learn for the delivery of its online courses.
 Students unfamiliar with the system are encouraged to explore Getting Started with Blackboard before classes begin.
 The College does not use the Ultra Experience.
 It is suggested students avoid using the Blackboard mobile app to submit assignments or participate in Discussion Boards, as the web version is more stable than the app.

 Testing and Online Courses

 Online students may be required to take high stakes exams in a secure environment where their identity can be verified.
 Most commonly, students come to the Hillsboro or Arnold campus for their final exams, but individual instructors may make other arrangements.
 Students should check their course syllabus carefully to ensure they are able to fulfill such location requirements.